Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Numerical tests

 Concerning the adaptive dynamical reduced model, we evaluate the initial condition \eqref{eq:init_cond_SWE1D} at all values $\prmh\in\Sprmh$ and compute the matrix $\mathcal{S}_1\in\mathbb{R}^{\Nf\times \Np}$ having as columns each of the evaluations.
 As initial condition for the reduced system \eqref{eq:UZred}, we use

 where $U_0\in\mathbb{R}^{\Nf\times \Nr_1}$ is obtained using the complex SVD applied to the snapshot matrix $\mathcal{S}_1$.
 System \eqref{eq:UZred} is then evolved using the 2-stage partitioned Runge-Kutta method described in \eqref{lem:2_stage_PRK}.
 For the following numerical experiments, we consider $\Nr_1\in\left \{ 6,8,10,12 \right \}$ as initial dimensions of the approximating reduced manifolds.
 As control parameters for the rank update criterion of \Cref{algo:rank-update}, we fix the value $c=1.2$ and study examples with $r\in\left\{ 1.02, 1.05, 1.1, 1.2 \right \}$.
 Moreover, we examine the case in which the rank-updating algorithm is never triggered, i.e., the basis $U(t)$ evolves in time but its dimension is fixed ($\Nrht=\Nrh_1$ for all $\tau$).
-In the adaptive case, the error indicator $\mathbf{E}_{\tau}$ in \eqref{eqn:error_equation} is computed every $100$ iterations on the subset $\Sprm_{I}\subset\Sprmh$ obtained by sampling $5$ parameters per dimension from $\Sprmh$.
+In the adaptive case, the error indicator $\mathbf{E}_{\tau}$ in \eqref{eqn:error_equation} is computed every $100$ iterations \bl{using a coarse mesh with $500$ equispaced intervals} on the subset \bl{$\widetilde{\eta}_h$} obtained by sampling $5$ parameters per dimension from $\Sprmh$.

 In Figure \ref{fig:error_final_SWE1D}, we compare the global reduced model, the dynamical models for different values of $r$, and the high-fidelity model in terms of total runtime and accuracy at the final time $T$ by monitoring the error \eqref{eqn:error_metric}.
 The results show that, as we increase the dimension of the global reduced basis, the global reduced model provides accurate approximations but the runtime becomes larger than the one required to solve the high-fidelity problem.
 Hence, the global method loses the efficiency.
 The adaptive dynamical reduced approach outperforms the global reduced method by reaching comparable levels of accuracy at a computational time which is one order of magnitude smaller than the one required by the global reduction.
 Compared to the high-fidelity solver, the adaptive dynamical reduced method achieves an accuracy of $E(T)=2.55\cdot10^{-5}$ with a speedup up of $42$, in the best-case scenario.
 For this numerical experiment, the effectiveness of the rank update algorithm is limited by the error introduced in the approximation of the initial condition via a reduced basis.
 While the error is reduced from a factor of $4$ in the case of $\Nr_1=8$ to a factor of $20$ in the case of $\Nr_1=12$, compared to the non adaptive method, the accuracy is not significantly improved when $\Nr_1=6$.
 We note that, when the adaptive algorithm is effective, the additional computational cost associated with the evaluation of the error indicator and the evolution of a larger basis is balanced by a considerable error reduction.